neondatabase/website/content/docs/introduction/billing-overview.md

 ## Storage costs

 Neon storage uses copy-on-write branching to keep storage size as small as possible.
 This can make it hard to visualize "how big is my database", since branches with a shared history don't immediately add to storage costs.
-Storage size is a combination of your total data plus the shared change history that is used to enable features like [point-in-time restore](/docs/introduction/point-in-time-restore), [query testing](/docs/guides/branching-test-queries), and [reset from parent](docs/manage/branches#reset-a-branch-from-parent).
+Storage size is a combination of your total data plus the shared change history that is used to enable branching-related features like [point-in-time restore](/docs/introduction/point-in-time-restore), [query testing](/docs/guides/branching-test-queries), and [reset from parent](docs/manage/branches#reset-a-branch-from-parent).

 Storage costs are based on the size of your project and how long it is stored.